MetPX/sarracenia/doc/sr_subscribe.1.rst

 suppress the download behaviour and only post the URL on standard output.
 The standard output can be piped to other processes in classic UNIX text filter style.

-Sr_subscribe is very configurable and is the basis for other components of sarracenia:
+Sr_subscribe is very configurable and is the basis for other components of Sarracenia:

  - `sr_report(1) <sr_report.1.rst>`_ - process report messages.
  - `sr_sender(1) <sr_sender.1.rst>`_ - copy messages, only, not files.